Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: SDANN Models on Neuromorphic Hardware

 \section{SDANN Models on Neuromorphic Hardware}

 In this section, we implement and evaluate SDANN models on real neuromorphic hardware.
-We use Darwin3, a large-scale neuromorphic chip with neuron instruction set architecture, to validate our SDANN and components inside.
-The first step is to compile the model information, transform the weighted sum and STEM into dendrites and neurons.
+We use Darwin3, a large-scale neuromorphic chip equipped with a neuron instruction set architecture, to validate SDANN and its internal components.
+The first step is to compile the model structure, transform the weight and STEM into dendrites and neurons.
 These dendrites and neurons are then deployed on Darwin3 hardware.
+Input images are preprocessed and converted into spike trains, which are subsequently injected into the hardware.
+The resulting output spike sequences indicate the model's prediction.

+We deploy the Tiny-VGG and Tiny-YOLO networks on Darwin3 for image classification on ImageNet and object detection on VOC2007, respectively.
+To evaluate energy consumption, we randomly select 100 samples from each dataset and compute the average energy usage per sample.

+\cref{tab:darwin3_energy} compares the inference energy cost per sample on Darwin3 and an NVIDIA GeForce RTX 3080 GPU.
+The Darwin3 hardware achieves significantly lower energy consumption than the GPU baseline.
+Furthermore, networks incorporating spike sparsity exhibit even lower energy efficiency on Darwin3, with the measured reduction falling within the same order of magnitude as the theoretically predicted SOP reduction from the spike sparsity method in \cref{tab:sparse coding}.
+The discrepancies are due to the circuit-level constraints of the Darwin3 chip used in our experiments.

-Then we preprocess the input images to generate input spike trains.
-These trains are subsequently injected into the hardware.
-The output spike sequence out of the chip is indicative of the predicted result of the model.
-The Tiny-VGG and Tiny-YOLO networks are deployed on Darwin3 for image classification on ImageNet and object detection on VOC2007. \cref{tab: darwin3 energy} reports the average power consumption per sample during network inference on Darwin3.
-It also demonstrates that our proposed spike sparsification method can significantly reduce inference power consumption. \cref{tab:SNN on chip} presents a comparative analysis of spiking models performance reported on neuromorphic hardware in literature.
-One of the most protude benefits from our SDANN is that we can precisely and flawlessly mapping an ANN, as opposed to convert to SNN, to build up an spiking model for the neuromorphic hardware.
-The free launch out of ANN can facilitating the spiking model implementation of more extensive networks and the execution of more intricate tasks on neuromorphic hardware.
+\cref{tab:SNN on chip} presents a comparative analysis of spiking models performance reported on neuromorphic hardware in literature.
+A key advantage of SDANN is that we can precisely and flawlessly map an ANN, as opposed to convert to SNN, to build up a spiking model for the neuromorphic hardware.
+Freeing the implementation from ANN conversion can facilitate the spiking model deployment for more extensive networks and the execution of more intricate tasks on neuromorphic hardware.

 The visual results of YOLOv1 are also presented in \cref{fig:visual}.
 As demonstrated in the figure, the efficacy of our proposed method on neuromorphic hardware is commensurate with that of the full-precision floating-point model.